MicrosoftDocs/dynamics-365-fraud-protection/content/df-web.md

 ## Set up DNS and generate an SSL certificate

 Complete the following procedures to set up DNS and generate an SSL certificate.

+The DNS and SSL setup, while optional, is highly recommended.
+Setting this up allows for the fingerprinting script to be considered a first party integration, not a third party cookie.

 ### Set up DNS